giprayogo/binyard/README.md

-mainly for data acquisition and autorunning
+Various scripts mainly for data acquisition and autorunning on clusters